Week-by-week guide to pregnancy

-It's a good time to tone up those muscles 'down under'.
-Gentle exercises can help to prevent leakage when you laugh, sneeze, cough or jump around on your baby's future trampoline.
-Get the muscles going by pretending that you're having a wee and then stop the 'urine' in midflow. ”>Visit Tommy's for more ideas.
+It's a good time to tone up your pelvic floor muscles.
+Gentle exercises can help to prevent leakage when you laugh, sneeze or cough.
+Get the muscles going by pretending that you're having a wee and then stopping midflow.
+Visit Tommy's for more ideas on pelvic floor exercises

 Ask your midwife or doctor about online antenatal classes – they may be able to recommend one.
 The charity Tommy's has lots of useful information on antenatal classes and preparing you for birth.